arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 @AlaSQL.buildTable_patients

 </div>

 *****
---{{1}}--
-Here's an example that uses both!
-By having the code commented, it's much easier for Future You to remember exactly what this query does without having to do any extra work, or for someone who _isn't you_ to figure out what's going on!

 ### WHERE

 `WHERE`: Optional keyword for filtering your output.

 --{{0}}--

-The **WHERE clause**, using the `WHERE` keyword, is the section of your query used to specify any "filtering logic" that should be applied to your query before returning any output.
-It's optional but very useful.

---{{0}}--
 As an example, here's how you'd filter the output to only include records for a specific county.

 --{{0}}--
 And I also want to draw your attention to the fact that "Suffolk County" is in quotes.
-When you want to filter for a word or string (vs. something like a number), basically anything with letters, it always has to be in quotes.
+When you want to filter for a word or string (vs. something like a number) it always has to be in quotes.

 {{1}}
 *****